gribskov/megan_taxonomy/README.md

 ### To Do
 - [x] read in nodes.dmp and see what ranks are actually present so that they can be mapped on the megan lvl
-- [ ] write function to convert text rank to numerical rank
+- [x] write function to convert text rank to numerical rank
-- [ ] implement non-recursive newick function, recursive function from Tree class hits recursion limit.
+- [x] implement non-recursive newick function, recursive function from Tree class hits recursion limit.
 Seems like it shouldn't, but the tree is 2.5 M taxa.
+- [x] write out tree
+- [x] write out map file
+- [ ] read megan_db
+- [ ] megan_db entries with new map information]